 You can download the

-Statutory Declaration Form and Instructions [PDF, 175KB] and
+Statutory Declaration Form and Instructions [PDF, 100KB] and

 The complainant must state the full facts of his case and his allegations clearly in his letter of complaint against any registered TCM practitioner.

-The Board may appoint an Investigation Committee to investigate into a complaint made against a registered TCM practitioner.
-The Investigation Committee may conduct formal inquiry on the complaint against a registered TCM practitioner and submit its investigation report and recommendations to the Board.
+The Board may appoint an Inquiry Committee to investigate into a complaint made against a registered TCM practitioner.
+The Inquiry Committee may conduct formal inquiry on the complaint against a registered TCM practitioner and submit its inquiry report and recommendations to the Board.

-The Board shall inform the TCM practitioner and the complainant of the outcome of their investigations when it is completed.
+The Board shall inform the TCM practitioner and the complainant of the outcome of their inquiry when it is completed.

-Any person who is aggrieved by a decision of the Board under section 19 (1) or (2) may,appeal to the High Court against the decision within 30 days of the date of the decision.
+Any person who is aggrieved by a decision of the Board under section 19 (1), (2) or (3) of the Act may, appeal to the High Court against the decision within 30 days of the date of the decision.
 The decision of the High Court shall be final.